 The reading of the full verdict in the Khodorkovsky case is expected to be completed over the course of the coming days, with uncertainty surrounding the precise date of the announcement of the sentence.

 Already on Monday, judge Viktor Danilkin said Khodorkovsky and co-accused Platon Lebedev had been convicted of embezzlement and money laundering, dashing the hopes of Russian liberals the trial would show a new approach from Russian courts.

 On Tuesday, Danilkin continued reading the verdict in a low, monotonous voice, while Khodorkovsky, wearing a black turtleneck, leafed through his papers and many in the courtroom could hardly contain their yawns.

-The pursuit of Khodorkovsky has been the most controversial legal action of the post-Soviet era and his trial is seen as a possible sign of Russia's political future.
+The pursuit of Khodorkovsky has been the most controversial legal action of the post-Soviet era and his trial is seen as a watershed in Russia's post-Soviet history and a possible sign of its political future.